Direct vs Indirect Procurement – What’s the Difference?

 While not directly impacting the production activities and final product, indirect procurement significantly influences a company’s bottom line through several factors including the following:

 • Cost optimisation: Indirect spend, which refers to the total expenditure on indirect goods and services, can represent a substantial portion of a company’s overall budget (15-30%).
-Efficient indirect spend management and finding ways to reduce spending on non-essential supplies and services, through strategies like volume discounts, utilising multiple vendors or consolidating purchases through indirect procurement processes, can free up resources for core business activities like product development or marketing.
+Efficient indirect spend management and finding ways to reduce spending on non-essential supplies and services, through strategies like volume discounts, tail spend optimisation, utilising multiple vendors or consolidating purchases through indirect procurement processes, can free up resources for core business activities like product development or marketing.

 • Streamlined processes: Implementing standardised indirect procurement process for frequently purchased indirect goods and services can save time and reduce administrative costs associated with requisitioning, approvals and purchase orders.
 Streamlined processes allow employees to focus on more strategic tasks.